-A whole evening of music with John Etheridge, Vimala Rowe, Art Themen and The Chris Ingham Trio.
+Singer and pianist Ian Shaw, saxophone players Brandon Allen and Vasilis Xenoupoulos supported by the Chris Ingham Trio.
 Plus a short opening set by Suffolk’s jazz musicians of tomorrow – the South Suffolk Youth Jazz Ensemble.
 30 minute interval.
 It also features the first performance of a new jazz composition commissioned by Ipswich Jazz Festival to reflect Suffolk’s musical heritage.